 In August-September 2019 FlexFab was invited by the Swiss cultural engineering platform FLEE to participate in a series of exchange workshops in Kenya between East African and Swiss electronic producers.
 During this trip FlexFab met and struck up a creative chemistry with Kenyan artist/musician/singer Baraka Shujaa, who produces music under the name Ziller Bas.

-The two musicians have kept up conversation and now look forward to further collaboration and cultural exchange during FlexFab’s two-week residency in Kenya in December 2019.
+The two musicians have kept up conversation and now look forward to further collaboration and cultural exchange during FlexFab’s two-week residency in Kenya in from 8-22 January 2020.
 The Swiss musician will be hosted at Distant Relatives, where he established connections on his previous trip, and where he’ll play a set during the Kilifi New Year’s Festival.

 FlexFab’s current album Ex-Voto is the follow up to the mini-albums Manoir and LOAS which catapulted him into the spotlight and established him as a growing force in the bass music scene.
 Ex-Voto is a collection of 9 new tracks featuring the producer’s signature bewitched-hybrid bass sounds, and unexpected collaborations with up and coming artists such as South African rappers Batuk, Malaysian singer The Venopian Solitude, Egyptian rapper Rozzma (from Acid Arab’s label), US rapper Mouthe, or Swiss producer Simpig, to name a few.